Canine CryoprecipitateThis page contains information on Canine Cryoprecipitate for veterinary use.

 This product must be used within twenty-four (24) hours of rehydration to assure stability of the coagulation factors, particularly factor VIII.

-Do to the delicate nature of clotting factors it is recommended that this product be rehydrated immediately before use.
+Due to the delicate nature of clotting factors it is recommended that this product be rehydrated immediately before use.
 Allowing it to sit in a rehydrated state, over time, will result in decreased potency due to clotting factor degradation.

 DO NOT use sterile water for rehydration of this product.